The Census of Dreams

 The dream census began as an accessibility feature.

 Some residents could not answer the Question honestly while awake.
 Shame compressed them.
 Fear edited them.
 Employers watched their devices.
 Parents answered for children.
 Abusers answered for households.
-The Continuity Lab proposed an optional sleep-state need survey.
-The system would not record dreams.
-That would have been barbaric.
+So the Continuity Lab proposed an optional sleep-state need survey.
+The system would not record dreams — that would have been barbaric.
 It would only infer need-patterns from sleep disturbance, voice fragments, wearable signals, and self-reported dream residue.

 Rin voted for it as a private citizen.

-The first map showed flood dreams clustered around neighborhoods that had never flooded.
+Six months later the city knew more about its nightmares than its hunger.
+The first map showed flood dreams clustered in neighborhoods that had never flooded.
 The second showed animal dreams among hospital workers.
 The third showed children dreaming of locked doors in buildings owned by the same trust.
-The fourth showed a strange spiral of falling dreams around the financial district, as if accountants, cleaners, traders, guards, and executives had all discovered the same invisible staircase.
+The fourth showed a slow spiral of falling dreams around the financial district, as though accountants and cleaners and traders and guards had all found the same invisible staircase.

-That night, Rin dreamed of a room in which every door opened into a form asking why she had opened it.
+That night Rin dreamed of a room in which every door opened onto a form asking why she had opened it.

 IV.
 The Prediction Becomes a Place